Kensington Metropark

-Kensington Metropark is a unit of the Huron–Clinton Metroparks system located between Milford and South Lyon, Michigan, USA.
-The park covers 4,543 acres (18.13 km2).
+Kensington Metropark is a park in Oakland County, Michigan, USA.
+Located between the towns of Milford and South Lyon, the park is part of the Huron–Clinton Metroparks system.
+Surrounding Kent Lake, the park covers 4,543 acres (18.13 km2).
 It has wooded hilly terrain and surrounds 1200 acre Kent Lake (a dammed section of the Huron River).
-The park has an 18-hole regulation golf course, a disc golf course, toboggan hill, a nature center, a farm learning center, picnic areas, beaches, splash pad with water slide and boat rentals.
+The park has an 18-hole regulation golf course, 3 disc golf courses, a toboggan hill, a nature center, a farm learning center, picnic areas, beaches, a splash pad with a water slide, and boat rentals.
 An 8 mi paved hike-bike trail, 19 mi of horse trails and 7 mi of hiking-only trails are available as well as connecting trails to other nearby parks.
-The only camping is in organized group camping or canoe-in sites.
-The park receives 2.5 million visitors a year.
+Camping is permitted in organized group camping or canoe-in sites.

 Kensington Metropark opened in 1947.
+The area now occupied by the park was once home to the village of Kensington which turned into a ghost town after a railroad line that went through the village was diverted to neighboring South Lyon.

+The park receives 2.5 million visitors per year.